 Closing Your Eyes to New Possibilities

 Focusing on your past means that you are not focused on your present.
 Not focusing on your present means that you will miss whatever is placed before you.
-Now this doesn’t mean keep an eye out for the one to waltz by.
-Although that could happen, not only would you miss it you will miss EVERYTHING in its miss.
 Focusing on what once was and why it is no longer tends to put your blinders up and cause you to miss out on fresh opportunities.
-You blinder may manifest as your increased tendency to say no or it could be your failure to acknowledge successes and accomplishments.
+Your blinder may manifest as an increased tendency to say no or it could be your failure to acknowledge successes and accomplishments.

 Antidote: STOP Placing Conditions on Yourself